OpenBB-finance/OpenBB/website/content/terminal/reference/econometrics/plot.md

 ---
 title: plot
-description: This page provides documentation for the 'plot' command used in Python scripting.
+description: "This page provides documentation for the 'plot' command used in Python" scripting.
 The command is intended for plotting data based on a specified column from a dataset with usage examples and parameter explanations.
 keywords: